Typography

 Desktop:

-- Use ‘Ctrl +’ and ‘Ctrl –’ to increase and decrease the text size.
+- Use ‘Ctrl +’ and ‘Ctrl –’ to change text size

-- Increase text to +200% zoom in size and check it is still readable.
+- Increase text to 200% zoom and check it remains readable

 Mobile/tablet device: